 So, how do I arrive at my opinion that the owner/occupier of the self-driving car is also legally responsible—even though he/she was not actually in control at the time of the Collision?
 I ask the following question: “Is using the auto-pilot function in a self-driving vehicle a negligent act?”
 I say yes.

 Don’t get me wrong, we trust our lives to technology in numerous instances—stop lights are automated, computers analyze and report on blood work, commercial planes have auto-pilot functions, etc. So what makes self-driving vehicles different?
 I think it comes down to the morality issue.
 With self-driving vehicles, it is not merely a question of whether they will be dependable and work properly, it is a question of whether they will make proper moral decisions.

 Is the general public ready to rely on machines to make moral decisions?
 I say no. Set aside your personal thoughts/beliefs about the technology and ask yourself, “Would a Texan of ordinary prudence (i.e. a man or woman of average intelligence) entrust his/her safety—and the safety of her fellow Texans on the road—to a fully automated driving process?”
 Again, I say no, and the above-cited research backs me up.
 If I am right (and I think that I am), then the use of auto-pilot is a negligent act.
 Doing that which a person of ordinary prudence would not have done under the same or similar circumstances is negligence under Texas law.
 More importantly, if I am right, our society will avoid a further decrease in the access to justice.

-To fully explore your legal rights, you should contact an attorney.
+To fully explore your legal rights, you should contact a Fort Worth personal injury attorney.

 – Tennessee W. Walker